Rollins Pass: Rollins Pass as a late-prehistoric and historic Native American route

 Rollins Pass has a documented history as a migratory route, hunting trail, and battlefield among the late prehistoric and contact-period Indians of Colorado.

 The Indians, both Ute and Arapahoe, used Rollins Pass.
 While it is possible to ride a horse across the Range at almost any point except some of the higher and rougher peaks, the Indians were as much interested as the white man in seeking a good grade.
-Instead of wagons they used teepee poles as drag-poles for transportation of supplies and papooses, and it was necessary that they follow easy grades and broad level country, wherever practical.
+Instead of wagons, they used teepee poles as drag-poles to transport supplies and papooses, and they needed to follow easy grades and broad, level country wherever practical.